Patterns of Déjà Vu

 How long does it typically take you to complete a finished work?

 That depends on the scale and how much I like the first stages.
 There are paintings that I have done in a day, and then there are paintings that hang out for months in some half-complete state because I just don’t know how to go on to the next step.
 Sometimes you just don’t feel the groove.
 Then you have to take a break.

 How do you know when a piece is done?

-are some of your greatest challenges or obstacles you face when making
+What are some of the greatest challenges or obstacles you face when making your art?

 What advice would you give to an aspiring artist?

 Don’t ever stop drawing, and always work on improving your eye.
 Whether you want to make realistic paintings or abstract collages, whether you are drawing anime or figure studies, you can only improve by drawing from real-life references.
 Practice makes perfect, and I mean that.
 There is no secret trick to drawing well beyond a ton of practice.

 To acquire my work, you have to contact me.
 You can do this by emailing me at felixxkattyahoo.com Otherwise you can check my website for upcoming shows and such things.
 Prints are also available through my DeviantArt prints account.
 I do accept commissions; you can contact me or check the website for details.